Is Your Business a Green Business?

 - To foster positive relationships among governmental agencies, the business community, and the public.

 Currently, businesses in the following sectors are eligible to apply for certification: office/retail, restaurants, lodging establishments, and automotive shops.
-Additional sectors will be added based on demand and available resources.
+Businesses may apply to become a certified "green" business by enrolling in one of two Green Business Academies held during a year and following this process:

 - Save money by lowering costs and increasing productivity;

-- Improve employee morale by ensuring a safer, healthier workplace.
+- Improve employee morale by ensuring a safer, healthier workplace; and

 October 03, 2013 by Leslie Robinson - Recycle